2-Butyne

 leads to a determination that the torsional barrier is only 6 cm−1 (1.2×10^-22 J or 72 J mol−1).
 However, it has not been determined whether the equilibrium structure is eclipsed (D3h) or staggered (D3d).
 Symmetry analysis using the Molecular Symmetry Group G36 shows that one would need to analyse its high resolution rotation-vibration Raman spectrum to determine its equilibrium structure.
+Pulsed-field-ionisation zero-kinetic-energy (PFI-ZEKE) photoelectron spectra of 2-butyne and its fully deuterated isotopomer have been recorded and analysed.

 2-Butyne (dimethylethyne) forms with 5-decyne (dibutylethyne), 4-octyne (dipropylethyne) and 3-hexyne (diethylethyne) a group of symmetric alkynes.

 Synthesis

 2-Butyne can be synthesized by the rearrangement reaction of ethylacetylene in a solution of ethanolic potassium hydroxide.

 Applications

 2-Butyne, along with propyne, is used to synthesize alkylated hydroquinones in the total synthesis of Vitamin E.